9x20 Quick

 all the gib

-M4-0.7 x 10mm
+M4-0.7 x

-setscrews with higher
+set screws with higher

-quality US parts.
+US parts.
 The lock

 nuts are stainless steel.
-Replaced the three compound bearing plate

 Philips-head

-mounting screws with stronger,
+screws with stronger,

-hex cap-head bolts.
 These bolt heads had to be ground down enough to

 allow